 - Grindelwald museum.
 Discover the artifacts inside a wooden house Talhhaus near the church.
 The museum is an initiative of the locals wanting to collect and preserve their heritage.
 We can find stuff they use for alpine farming, mountaineering, mountain railways, and old photographs.

 - Explore the First.
 As stated in the introduction of Grindelwald, there are lots of fun and adventurous things to do here.
 Conquer your fears and scream your fright away!
 Live the life you deserve 😀

 - Glacier Canyon Walk.
 Exploring the canyon is like going into another world.
 See the rock formations shaped by the retreating glacier and other works of a creative nature.

-We can find Interlaken in between Lake Thun and Lake Brienz in a flat alluvial land called Bodeli.
+We can find Interlaken between Lake Thun and Lake Brienz in a flat alluvial land called Bodeli.
 It is almost in the middle of Switzerland, belonging to the canton of Bern.
 Interlaken is very close to Thun and Bern—travel time is less than an hour.

 The three majestic peaks, Eiger, Monch, and Jungfrau, which we can see from Interlaken, blend beautifully with the lakes on both sides of the town.
 This is a good reason you should stop in Interlaken and spend a day here.
 Aside from that, here’s why you should visit Interlaken: